 The financial industry has long been supportive of financial regulatory reform and has served as a productive participant in the process.
 SIFMA, on behalf of its members, continues to work with legislators and regulators to implement the Dodd-Frank Act through the rulemaking process.
 However, the regulatory push has been excessive in some instances.

-Five years after the crisis, our financial firms and markets are safer and stronger.
+Seven years after the crisis, our financial firms and markets are safer and stronger.
 Capital holdings by firms have increased and leverage decreased substantially.
 Too big to fail has largely been addressed by new requirements such as living wills and orderly liquidation authority.

 SIFMA continues to believe implementation must uphold the original spirit and intent of the legislation to safeguard our financial system, without constraining capital formation, credit availability, and the financial industry's ability to contribute to economic growth and job creation.
 While our financially regulatory reform is not complete, we must ensure that what remains is done right, to ensure our markets can function efficiently and play their role providing fuel to the engine of the global economy.